codewithirene567/codewithirene567.github.io/_posts/2020-05-30-the_program_that_makes_more_cheese_happen.markdown

 - require 'json'
 ```

-  Then I created an executible file in my bin folder which lets me run the program in the first place.
+  Then I created an executable file in my bin folder which lets me run the program in the first place.
 Specifically in this project this file is going to require the environment file to get everything set up like so...

 `require_relative '../environment'`